supertokens/blog/content/what-is-fido/index.md

 ---
 title: What is FIDO
 date: "2024-09-20"
 description: "In this post, we’ll take you on a journey through the world of passkeys, breaking down their technical foundations and exploring how they work.
-We'll also look at the role of the FIDO2 and WebAuthn standards in shaping a future where passwords are no longer needed. "
+We'll also look at the role of the FIDO2 and WebAuthn standards in shaping a future where passwords are no longer needed."
 cover: "what-is-fido.png"
 category: "programming"
 author: "Dejan Lukic"
 ---

+## Table of Contents

 - [Introduction](#introduction)
 - [The End of the Password Era: Why Password-Based Authentication is Obsolete](#the-end-of-the-password-era-why-password-based-authentication-is-obsolete)